 - Please do not apply until you have completed Step 1.
 If you do not meet the requirements to apply, your application will be automatically cancelled.

-Decisions will not be given over the phone, by the department or by the Graduate Recruitment office.
+Decisions will not be given over the phone, by the department or by the Graduate Admissions office.

 - December 1, if you would like to begin taking graduate courses in the following Spring term

 - August 1, if you would like to begin taking graduate courses in the following Fall term

 If your Accelerated Master's application is approved, you will be notified via e-mail.
 Be sure to check your e-mail regularly to ensure you receive a timely decision.